 Decision Briefs

-Anonymized decision architectures in complex technical-contractual situations
+Anonymized decision architectures for complex technical-contractual situations

 RBIC documents a limited number of situations where complexity demands structured judgment, solid traceability, and executive clarity.